 HMC was registered with the SEC on October 9, 1979, is a one hundred percent (100%) owned subsidiary of the Company and is primarily engaged in the exploration, mining and exporting of nickel ore located in Hinatuan Island, Surigao del Norte and Manicani Island, Eastern Samar.
+HMC is also engaged in the chartering out of Landing Craft Transport (LCT).
 The registered office address of HMC is at 29th floor NAC Tower 32nd Street, Bonifacio Global City, Taguig.